StardustDL/generator-oj-problem/README.md

 A command-line tool to generate Online-Judge problem.

-- Render problem descriptions in markdown to HTML
+- Render problem descriptions in Markdown to HTML
+- Check problem descriptions and data, including missing fields, UTF-8 encoding, end-of-line CRLF/LF
 - Packing problem data in freeproblemset(hustoj) format
+- Mechanism for generating input and output test data
 - Easy to define adapters for other online-judge platform

 Have fun!
 If you have any suggestions or find any bugs, please tell me.